grimme-lab/wp12-teaching/doc/setup.rst

 To be able to use a program, the system needs to know where to find it.
 You can achieve this by modifying the ``PATH`` environment variable via the ``.bashrc`` in your ``/home/$USER/`` directory.
+The ``.bashrc`` covers the main setup of the PSI4, VASP, CRYSTAL, and COSMO-RS software as well as the configuration of thread usage and memory limits so these programs run with a fixed number of CPU threads and enough stack space to avoid crashes.
-Most of the executables we need are in the ``/home/abt-grimme/AK-bin/`` directory.
-For the usage of PSI4, the respective conda environment has to be activated.
+Additonally, for the usage of PSI4, the respective conda environment has to be activated.
 The ``.bashrc`` should look like the following and can also be found in the ``config`` directory in the WP12 `GitHub Repository <https://github.com/grimme-lab/wp12-teaching/tree/main/config>`_ (if it does not exist, create it):